 A few year ago, I wasn't too concerned about working 8 hours a day at a job I enjoyed most of the time.
-It seemed like a decent life and I didn't think much about it.
+It seemed like a decent way to spend the day and I didn't think much about it.
 But some things changed.
 One of the most significant things was actually the death of one of my dogs.

 He had a long good life of 11 years, but I started thinking about how much of his life was spent locked in our bedroom and just waiting for us to come home.
 If I wouldn't have been at work he could have had thousands of more walks or laid in grass all afternoon in the hot sun every nice summer day.
 Sure we went home at lunch time, but that wasn't enough.
 I know dogs sleep most of the day anyway, but the time he was awake could have been more fun for him.